 We can help you get there.
 Call Sherry now for your personal assessment 740-548-3637.

 Our thoughts on Sports Training

 It’s not known how much practice is necessary for substantial balance improvement.
 In response to a study conducted by Fitter International, Stack recommends that “more exposures [to balance] in smaller time increments may be more beneficial than longer balance sessions [that] are less frequent.”
-Balance training can teach body awareness and position since (knowing where the limbs and body are in space at any given moment).
+Balance training can teach body awareness and position sense (knowing where the limbs and body are in space at any given moment).

 Balance training protocol The ideal sports and balance program is one that challenges both static and dynamic balance with a focus on coordination.
 Static balance training is stationary training with a solid, predictable surface underfoot.
 Dynamic balance training is facilitated by adding stimulus underfoot that is unstable, like a wobble board.
-Dynamic balance can also be trained creatively by using hand-eye and foot-eye coordination, agility drills, sprints and other power conditioning drills.
+Dynamic balance can also be trained creatively by using hand-eye and foot-eye coordination, agility drills, sprints, and other power conditioning drills.

 Balance training protocol includes challenging balance, sensing imbalance, reacting quickly and recovering from imbalance via subtle physical adjustments.
 Even athletes in great shape will find these tasks challenging until they become efficient at making balancing adjustments.

 Many people believe that participating in sports is the best form of sports conditioning.
-Sports participation does provide great conditioning, provided you are proficient at sport technique and can focus on rhythm, flow of movement and the surrounding aesthetics.
+Sports participation does provide great conditioning, provided you are proficient at sports technique and can focus on rhythm, the flow of movement and the surrounding aesthetics.
 But playing sports without a technical understanding can cause “inefficient flailing” (using unnecessary movements to accomplish the sport), which is a direct result of being out of balance.
 By improving your balance, you can also improve your sports performance and skills.